10 Energy Saving Solutions You Can Practice Today.

-I know that it can be tempting to take a look at your long-awaited dinner but opening the door of the oven for just a moment can drop the temperature drastically.
+It can be quite tempting to take a look at your long-awaited dinner but opening the door of the oven for just a moment can drop the temperature drastically.

-As a result, your oven will have to expend extra energy to heat itself back up to the desired temperature and you will use more energy than you need to.
+As a result, your oven will have to expend extra energy to heat itself back up to the desired temperature.
 Using that handy oven light can be a way to check up on your food without having to open your oven door.

 10.)
 Unplug your electronics when they’re not in use.

 Do you have your cell phone plugged in all night long?
 Try charging it to 100% before you go to bed instead of keeping it charging all night as it only needs to be plugged in for an hour or so.
-This will help your battery last longer too.
+This will help your battery's life expectancy.